mendix/docs-site-test/content/en/docs/appstore/modules/mendix-sso.md

 * Simple steps for adding the module to your app, no more configuration required
 * Single sign-on with your Mendix account for any application that implements this module
-* App end-user access management that is handled in the [Mendix Developer Portal](/developerportal/)
+* App end-user access management that is handled in the

 {{% alert color="info" %}}
 [Mendix Admins](/developerportal/control-center/#company) can manage [groups](/developerportal/control-center/#groups) that grant app permissions to groups of users.